-After New Jersey's Supreme Court victory last year, any state that wishes can legalize sports betting.
+After New Jersey's Supreme Court victory in May 2018, any state that wishes can legalize sports betting.

 At the same time various state lawmakers are considering sports betting legislation, Congress is too.
 Senators Chuck Schumer, D-N.Y., and now-retired Orrin Hatch, R-Utah, co-introduced comprehensive sports betting legislation at the end of 2018.
 On Sept.
 27, 2018 the House Judiciary Committee held a formal hearing on the topic.